cljoly/rusqlite_migration/README.md

 > Latest stable Rust version at the time of release.
 It might compile with older versions.

+## Limits

+1. Since this crate uses the [`user_version`][uv_offset] field, if your program or any other library changes it, this library will behave in an unspecified way: it may return an error, apply the wrong set of migrations, do nothing at all...

+1. The [`user_version`][uv_offset] field is effectively a i32, so there is a theoretical limit (about two billion) on the number of migrations that can be applied by this library.
+You are likely to hit memory limits well before that though, so in practice, you can think of the number of migrations as limitless.
+And you would need to create 10 000 new migrations, every day, for over 5 centuries, before getting close to the limit.

 ## Contributing

 Contributions (documentation or code improvements in particular) are welcome, see [contributing][]!